Table of Contents Hide

 - Roughly 12 hours of jamming out t0 Spotify

 - 35 hours of web surfing

-If you’re still uncertain on your data needs, Wirefly has a neat Data Plan Estimator.
-Which gives you a ball-park figure on how much data you need based on how many emails you send, how much you stream, upload and download etc.
+If you’re still uncertain about your data needs, you can use a third-party application.
+The app can give you a ball-park figure on how much data you need based on how many emails you send, how much you stream, upload, download, etc.

 Lastly, don’t worry if you don’t get the right plan right off the bat.
-At US Mobile you can top up anytime during the month without any surcharges and you can change your plan from one month to another in order to optimize the plan according to your usage.
+At US Mobile, you can top up anytime during the month without any surcharges, and you can change your plan from one month to another to optimize the plan according to your usage.